 1. Taste is Key

-If there's a mid-age tea being brewed at a tea session, when we pick up our teacup, we hope the infusion is rich, carrying the weight of over ten years of aging; we hope it's complex, imbued with the depth of time; we hope the aroma is water-soluble, a subdued fragrance that has matured.
+If there's a mid-age tea being brewed at a tea session, when we pick up our teacup, we hope the Infusion is rich, carrying the weight of over ten years of aging; we hope it's complex, imbued with the depth of time; we hope the aroma is water-soluble, a subdued fragrance that has matured.

 2. Smell Refreshes You Like a Breeze

-When I mid-age tea, I usually smell the leaves after they've opened up.
+When I Brew mid-age tea, I usually smell the leaves after they've opened up.
 High-quality mid-age tea that has been well-stored emits a refreshing aroma, like a gentle breeze.

 Conversely, if the quality is poor or storage conditions were inadequate, the leaves emit a muddled scent.
 In cases where the tea was excessively damp during storage, the leaves give off a dull and peculiar odor, reminiscent of the humid wind before a summer storm, which is uncomfortable to smell.